 The particular term ‘midlife crisis’ is somewhat new to the psychological field.
 In fact, it only started to be widely recognized in the 1980s.
 Unlike terms such as depression, schizophrenia, anorexia, and other psychological conditions, this form of crisis does not have such strict diagnostic criteria.

 It can occur to anyone of any age.
 Some believe that the time a crisis occurs depends on your life expectancy and location.
-Usually, a midlife crisis occurs during the ages of 37 to 50.
+Usually, a midlife crisis occurs between the ages of 37 to 50.
 They tend to follow major life transitions.

 For instance, it is common to see this type of life crisis after your first child leaves for college, your parents pass away, or your divorce a long-time partner.
 In general, all crises are periods of emotional instability, fear, and withdrawal, while symptoms vary from person to person.